Summer Water Fun on a Budget

 It may be old-school, but there are many variations on the theme of 'running through the sprinklers' since I was a child.
 Growing up in San Francisco as I did, there were not many days where getting wet was fun.
 But when those rare days did arrive, the backyard sprinkler was the place to be.

 If you live in a warmer climate than that, however, you may be in an area where a good number of folks have their own swimming pools, but no city-run municipal pools as San Francisco had--at about one per neighborhood area of the city.
+Or, there may be only one pool in the city, which is ridiculously crowded on hot days.

 Keeping it Safe